illinois-cs498gd/illinois-cs498gd.github.io/_assignments/mp2.md

 The Flyer should:
 -	Fly at a specific height above the player
 -	Move to a new location ever few seconds, trying to keep some distance between itself and the player (the exact form of this is up to you)
--	Launch projectiles that lead the players movements
+-	Launch projectiles that lead the players movements (by lead we mean travel to where the player is going to, not where they are)
 -	The projectiles should reduce the players health on collision

 #### **The Mortar**